 When can I apply?

-- PhD students may apply once they have completed at least 12 months of your course
+- PhD students may apply once having completed at least 12 months of the course

 Tier 2 applications made within the UK are submitted online.

 You are required to show you have held a minimum balance of £ 945 in your bank account for 90 consecutive days.
 This bank account must be in your name or a joint account with another person.
 If you have any dependants then the amount of maintenance you will need to show for each dependant is £ 630 per dependant.

 - Biometric Resident Permit (if your visa was issued in this format)